sherinshoni/Headspin/README.md

 			 >>> Sum is returned to the calling function.

-Sum of the series is printed.
+Step 4.Sum of the series is printed.